 the residents in each apartment will also determine lights-out.
 You should plan to have your activities

-new) as long as it does not disturb your roommates or neighbors.
-You
+(but not start new) as long as it does not disturb your roommates or

-must be in your own apartment and have your lights turned off by this time
+neighbors.
+You must be in your own apartment and have your lights turned off by

 If you have someone in your room that works late or needs to get up early, please be respectful of those who are trying to sleep.
 Remember that you may be the one that wants to go to bed early or sleep in next time.